Internal combustion engines use turbochargers as a way to output more power. Some turbocharger impellers can reach speeds up to 300,000 rpm.

 The aftermath of unbalanced turbos is an overall decrease in engine performance, that may not be evident or significant, but at the end could be the main reason for potential major failure.

-Suitable equipment is important when performing a turbo balancing.
-Improper equipment could generate wrong measurements that will affect the outcome of the balancing.
+Light and sensitive equipment is important when performing a turbo balancing.
+Improper equipment (heavy or too rigid) could generate wrong measurements that will affect the outcome of the balancing.
 A good setup is ideal depending on different configurations when balancing time has come.

 Turbos come in different shapes and sizes, so a versatile turbo balancing machine is preferred rather than a shaft-specific one.
 A good choice is the EI-30 from Erbessd Instruments®.
 This general-purpose balancing machine offers a Soft Bearing Suspension system to reach a high quality grade.
 This machine comes with a DC motor with variable speed control and adjustable pulley’s position, among other great features.